 You can only apply for a TEN as an individual, not as an organisation.

 If you do not hold a personal licence, you can serve up to 2 late TENs per year.
 If you are a Personal Licence holder, the limit is 10.
 Late TENs count towards the total number of permitted TENs.

 - Your National Insurance number

 - Personal Licence holders will need their licence details

-Notices may not cover a period more than 7 days in length from start to finish.
+Notices may cover a period no more than 7 days in length from start to finish.
 For example a notice for an event starting on a Saturday must finish the following Friday.
 There must be a clear 24 hour period between two separate TENs.

-If you are unable to complete the online form please complete a form here and return it by email to firstname.lastname@example.org and we will instruct you how to pay by telephone.
+In the event that you are unable to complete the online form please complete a form here and return it by email to firstname.lastname@example.org and we will instruct you how to pay by telephone.

 For 2022 and 2023, the number of temporary event notices that a premises user can give will increase from 15 to 20 per calendar year.
 The maximum number of days a temporary event may be held at a premises will increase from 21 to 26 days per calendar year.

 A single premise can have up to 20 TENs applied for in one year, as long as the total length of the events is not more than 26 days, for events taking place in 2022 and 2023 only.
 You should apply for a Temporary Event Notice in the same way, this has not changed.